 Some unconscious people might seem like perfectionists, grandiose or even arrogant on the outside, but they are hiding a feeling of inadequacy and so they point fingers to protect themselves.
 They might even shout down others in an effort to make themselves feel better.

 Conscious people, on the other hand, remain calm, zoom out, and gain a broader perspective in the face of difficulties.
-They figure how they can take responsibility (rather than complaining or pointing fingers at others) and work to solve the issue in a way that often brings about an even happier situation than the one that just fell apart.
+Rather than complaining or pointing fingers at others, they figure how they can take responsibility and work to solve the issue in a way that often brings about an even happier situation than the one that just fell apart.

 Conscious people don’t lose their cool because they know that nothing is as bad as it seems, as long as they stay in the present moment.
-They don’t look to the past for evidence they’re doomed or that other people are awful; they leave the past where it belongs.
+They don’t look to the past for evidence they’re doomed or that other people are awful; they have processed their past and made peace with it.
 They don’t stare ahead at a bleak future, trying to predict what more horror is coming their way.
 They stand in one place and simply fix what’s right in front of them.

 Eckhart Tolle says in his book Practicing the Power of Now:

 Break the old pattern of present moment denial and present-moment resistance.
 Make it your practice to withdraw attention from past and future whenever they are not needed.
 Step out of the time dimension as much as possible in everyday life.